-What can families do?
-Educate Yourself
+What can families or friends do?

 Not only empowering yourself to make good decisions, but educating yourself will prepare you to be ready with information if and when your loved one is ready to seek help.

 • Learn about the nature and risk factors for addiction

 • Stay up to date on the latest research on recovery